montemurroPaolo/autograder/README.md

 ## File conventions
 ### config.txt conventions
-- First line shall be "# name_assignment.R".
+- First line shall be "# name_assignment.R", which is equal to the student submission naming.
-- Each line that starts with "#" or with spaces and "#" will NOT be considered
+- Each line that starts with "#" or with spaces and "#" will NOT be considered.
+- You can comment on the same line of the instructions.
 - Empty lines will not be considered

 ### How to write a test in config.txt
 - Enclose tests with `---`, no need to type 2 times `---` between tests
 - Row [1] **required**: title of the test (no "" needed).
 Same naming between tests is permitted.
-	- Use `@` sign before name for testing code content.
+	- Use `@` sign before name for testing code content (parsing)
 		- With this option, the first argument in the   (`expect_equal(...)`,...) function will be replaced by the number of its occurences.
 		- *Example* `expect_equal("return",3)` is `TRUE`, if the student code contains exactly three times the keyword `return`.
 		- *Note* keywords in comments do not count, in the above example `# Do not forget the return()` would (correctly) not count.